aplteam/Tatin/docs/TatinForContributors.md

 It is recommended to start a fresh APL session and then load the Tatin project into the CLEAR WS before running any test cases.

 Use `]Cider.OpenProject` to do this.
-Once the project is open you can ask Cider how to execute Tatin's test suite by entering:
+Once the project has been opened, you can ask Cider how to execute Tatin's test suite by entering:

 ```
       ]Cider.RunTests